magdalenabbl/Go-Fish/README.md

 3. The first phase of the game ends when the deck is empty, and the Players have collected all of their cards so that their hands are empty.
 4. The second phase starts and the Player is first asking the Computer for a collection (he can't see his own cards).
 5. When the Computer asks for a collection the Player can see his own cards and if he has that collection, he has to give it to the Computer.
-6. The winner is the one who collect all of the cards if the other - 13 collections of 4 cards.
+6. The winner is the one who collect all of the cards of the other - 13 collections of 4 cards.

 ## Example Gameplay